3point14guy/notes/15_blog_d1/15_blog_d1.md

 ```

 The last step: we need to set @name to params[:name], for when we do arrive via the About page form.

+Rails gives us access to the data passed in query strings and the data posted in forms by stroing it in a params "hash".
+You can access the values in this params "hash" using either symbols or keys.
+These values are always saved as strings.

 ```ruby
 class PracticeController < ApplicationController